arnauqb/blackbirds/paper.md

   function $\ell$ and the optimiser to use, while in the case of MCMC (resp.
 VI), only the loss $\ell$, the prior density, and the MCMC method (resp. posterior approximator) must be specified.
 However, additional arguments can be provided to straightforwardly specify hyperparameters of the method.
-- Parallelisation support with MPI.
+- Multi-GPU parallelisation support with MPI.
 - Support for both forward-mode and reverse-mode auto-differentiation.
 - Continuous integration and unit tests.